Health & Biohacking

 Creatine monohydrate: at 25 to perform, after 35 to last

 Not only.
-And you might be missing the point.
+And you may be missing the point.

 In this article

-ATP (adenosine triphosphate) is your cells’ main energy currency.
-Every muscle contraction, every movement, every nerve signal costs ATP.
+ATP (adenosine triphosphate) is the main energy currency of your cells.
+Every muscle contraction, every movement, every nerve signal uses ATP.

 The problem?
-Your reserves are limited.
+Reserves are limited.
 They must be regenerated constantly.

-Creatine doesn’t “boost”.
-It doesn’t stimulate.
-It helps replenish ATP faster during short, intense or repeated efforts.
-It’s not a stimulant – it’s a recharge system.
+Creatine does not “boost”.
+It does not stimulate.
+It helps rebuild ATP more quickly during short, intense or repeated efforts.
+It is not a stimulant – it is a recharge system.

 Key takeaway